Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Why Princeton Review GMAT Is Better Than Manhattan Prep

-Now that you have a clear understanding of the strengths of the Manhattan Prep GMAT courses, let’s turn the tables and discuss the advantages of using Princeton Review to help you prepare for the GMAT Focus.
+Now that you have a clear understanding of the strengths of the Manhattan Prep GMAT courses, let’s turn the tables and discuss the advantages of using Princeton Review to help you prepare for the GMAT.

 Affordable Pricing

 The first important factor is pricing.
-Princeton Review’s self-paced course costs $800, while Manhattan Prep’s equivalent on-demand course is priced at $850.
+Princeton Review’s self-paced course costs $800, while Manhattan Prep’s equivalent on demand course is priced at about $900.

 Princeton Review GMAT Drill builder